-Step 1: Watch the lectures for each module in a manner that suits your learning style.

-Step 2: Read the textbook, look over/start the module project, and do the practice quiz on the module pages.

-Step 3: Make your initial discussion post for the module and show up to office hours with any questions or concerns.

-Step 4: Work on the module project and respond to a peer's discussion post by midnight on Thursday.

-Step 5: Set aside 50 minutes and do the module quiz no later than Friday evening (quiz opens on Wednesday and once opened you must complete it in 50 minutes).
+- Step 1: Watch the lectures for each module in a manner that suits your learning style. - Step 2: Read the textbook, look over/start the module project, and do the practice quiz on the module pages. - Step 3: Make your initial discussion post for the module and show up to office hours with any questions or concerns. - Step 4: Work on the module project and attend Dr. Sharp's synchronous zoom session on Thursday afternoon or respond to a peer's discussion post by midnight on Thursday. - Step 5: Set aside 50 minutes and do the timed module quiz no later than Friday evening. - Step 6: Submit module project (a late penalty of 5 points per day late will apply starting Saturday at midnight).